tailwindlabs/tailwindcss.com/source/index.blade.md

 Every Tailwind utility also comes with responsive variants, so that you can build responsive interfaces without resorting to custom CSS.

-Tailwind uses an intuitive `{screen}:` prefix that makes it easier to notice responsive classes in your markup while keeping the original class name recognizable and intact.
+Tailwind uses a `{screen}:` prefix that is designed to be easier to notice responsive classes in your markup while keeping the original class name recognizable and intact.

 @component('_partials.responsive-code-sample')
 @slot('none')